bmn/livesplit_asl_mgs2/README.md

 # ASL Var Viewer
 The following variables are available in the Variables category:

+Analysis:
+* **ASL_BestCodeName** Shows the best codename available on the current difficulty, or the reason(s) you have already missed it.
+This can be used to keep track of Big Boss runs.
+* **ASL_Info** Shows info relevant to your current situation, including boss health values and grip/O2/chaff info.
+Can also be set to show your location (as *ASL_CurrentRoom*) when no contextual info is available.

+Other stats:
 * **ASL_Alerts** Number of Alerts
-* **ASL_BestCodeName** Shows the best codename available on the current difficulty (except for Very Easy).
-If you have already failed the requirements, it will instead show the first requirement missed.
-This can be used to keep track of Big Boss runs.
 * **ASL_Continues** Number of Continues
 * **ASL_CurrentRoom** The current game location
 * **ASL_CurrentRoomCode** The game's internal code for the current location
 * **ASL_DamageTaken** Amount of Damage taken [More info](https://metalgearspeedrunners.com/wiki/doku.php?id=mgs2_difficulty_differences#health_values)
 * **ASL_Difficulty** The name of the current difficulty
-* **ASL_Info** Shows info relevant to your current situation, including boss health values, and information on your grip (when hanging) and O2 (when swimming).
-Can also be set to show your location (as *ASL_CurrentRoom*) when no contextual info is available.
 * **ASL_MechsDestroyed** Number of mechs (Cyphers, etc.) destroyed.
 This was previously thought to contribute to your codename, but is not actually relevant.
 * **ASL_Kills** Number of people Killed
 * **ASL_Rations** Number of Rations used